Mathieu Van der Poel is the new world champion!

 ad

-The Dutchman dominated the Glasgow round and preceded Van Aert and Pogacar
+The Dutchman dominates the Glasgow race, ahead of Van Aert and Pogacar

-Breakaway of nine runners that breaks away in the first hour of racing, formed by: Owain Doull (Great Britain), Matthew Dinham (Australia), Harold Tejada (Colombia), Kevin Vermaeke (United States), Patrick Gamper (Austria), Rory Townsend (Ireland), Ryan Christensen (New Zealand), Krists Neilands (Latvia) and Petr Klemen (Czech Republic).
-The 9 outriders enter the final circuit, to be repeated ten times, with a 4' advantage over the main group driven by the men from Denmark.
+A nine-rider breakaway broke away in the first hour of racing, consisting of Owain Doull (Great Britain), Matthew Dinham (Australia), Harold Tejada (Colombia), Kevin Vermaeke (United States), Patrick Gamper (Austria), Rory Townsend (Ireland), Ryan Christensen (New Zealand), Krists Neilands (Latvia), and Petr Klemen (Czech Republic).
+The nine leaders entered the final circuit, which would be repeated ten times, with a four-minute lead over the main group led by the Danish men.

-During the first four rounds the continuous attack attempts select the group a lot.
-An unfortunate fall puts our Matteo Trentin out of the game, who seemed to be in great condition.
+During the first four laps, constant attack attempts significantly narrowed the group.
+An unfortunate crash eliminated our Matteo Trentin , who seemed to be in great shape.

-At -75 km the first decisive moment of the race with the first attacks of the favourites: Pedersen and Van der Poel start in succession and form a small group in the lead with Van Aert, Pogacar, Alberto Bettiol and the two remaining fugitives Vervaeke and Dinham.
-The seven do not cooperate and are resumed by the main group now reduced to less than 30 units.
+At 75 km, the first decisive moment of the race occurred with the first attacks by the favorites : Pedersen and Van der Poel set off in succession and formed a small group at the head of the race with Van Aert, Pogacar, Alberto Bettiol, and the two remaining escapees, Vervaeke and Dinham.
+The seven riders did not cooperate and were caught by the main group, now reduced to fewer than 30 riders.

-55 km from the conclusion, Alberto Bettiol starts decisively, manages to make a gap and remains alone in the lead of the race.
-The Italian EF rider manages to gain more than 30”, but behind him the usual four champions are organized in pursuit: Pogacar , Van der Poel , Van Aert and Pedersen .
+With 55 km to go, Alberto Bettiol made a determined start, managing to break away and remain alone at the head of the race.
+The Italian EF rider managed to gain over 30 seconds, but behind him the usual four champions organized themselves in pursuit: Pogacar , Van der Poel , Van Aert , and Pedersen .

-During the penultimate lap the four pursuers get very close to Bettiol and, as soon as they see him, Van der Poel opens the gas in his own way and pulls off all the others .
-The Dutchman quickly manages to gain a good margin over his rivals, he continues to push and take risks in the corners despite a fall, fortunately for him, without consequences.
+During the penultimate lap, the four pursuers get very close to Bettiol and, as soon as they see him, Van der Poel opens the throttle in his own unique way and drops everyone else .
+The Dutchman quickly manages to gain a good margin over his opponents and, despite a crash (without consequences), continues to push and take risks on the narrow bends of the street circuit.

-Van der Poel triumphs alone at the finish line in Glasgow ahead of his closest pursuers by more than a minute and a half; in second place is Van Aert, while Pogacar takes the lowest step of the podium.
-Bettiol, after a great race, finished in tenth place.
+Van der Poel triumphed solo at the finish line in Glasgow, beating his closest pursuers by over a minute and a half; Van Aert finished second, while Pogacar took the third step of the podium.
+Bettiol, after a fantastic race, finished in tenth place.

 1 VAN DER POEL Mathieu Netherlands 6:07:27